Switch to a detailed version Switch to a shorter version

 Other activities

 1. Volunteer at Prewired in Edinburgh.
-While I live in Edinburgh I go to Prewired every Wednesday to mentor young people in programming.
-Lots of Python, JavaScript, Scratch, making games and microbits.
+Every Wednesday, while I lived in Edinburgh I mentored young people in programming.
+Lots of Python, JavaScript, Scratch, LEGO Mindstorms, making games and microbits.

 3. I participated in a number of committees at study association Cover.
 In February 2013 I organized a 10 day excursion to Stockholm & Uppsala, and in 2015 a three week excursion to New Zealand.
 I also manage the technical infrastructure of the association.